-The Written Response question is a valuable way to get instant responses from users in their own words.
-Although the answers to these questions are technically qualitative, they are included in UserTesting’s Analytics tools because they provide instant data for researchers—without having to watch a single second of video.
+The Written Response question is a valuable way to get instant responses from participants in their own words.
+Although the answers to these questions are qualitative, they are included in UserTesting’s Analytics tools because they provide instant data for researchers—without having to watch a single second of video.

 As with the Multiple Choice and Rating Scale questions, this type of question has a wide variety of applications: